Information on employing a Nanny

 - why they have chosen childcare as their career

-- the kind of activities they would plan for your children
+- the kind of activities they would plan for your children.
+It is important to see how the nanny interacts with your children during the interview

 References and DBS checks

 Any person working as a Nanny must have a valid Enhanced DBS Check.
 A DBS certificate shows that there are no restrictions against working with children.
-It is very important to check that the potential nanny has up to date DBS check in place and read any comments on the disclosure carefully.
+It is very important to check that the nanny has up to date DBS check in place.
+Read all comments on the disclosure carefully.
 If the nanny has been recruited by an agency, check with the agency as they should have carried out an Enhanced DBS check.

-After offering the job position, draw up a contract, discuss start date and organise an induction.
+After offering the nanny the position, draw up a contract, discuss start date and organise an induction.

-Once you have decided to offer a child carer work with your family, you will then need to discuss a number of things with them.
+Once you have decided to offer a child carer work with your family, you will then need to discuss:

-- The salary, including details of tax, national insurance arrangements and a workplace pension
+- The salary, including details of tax, national insurance and a workplace pension

 - Payment type, i.e. whether this is going to be weekly or monthly, by cash, cheque, or directly into a bank account